 I’ve been a party planner from a very early age, but usually stress out before hosting an event.
 It’s so hard not to get caught up in Pinterest perfection, but when it came to hosting a Valentine’s Day party for kids last year – the kids belonging to my very best friends who are more like family – I relaxed my expectations.

 Instead of going hog-wild at the party store and Pinterest, I took a cue from my parents: kept it simple, and just did it!

 The kids had so much fun, and I was a calmer, more engaged hostess.

 So even if your kid invites their whole class over for a party without telling you, these tips will help you plan a stress-free soiree!

-Valentine’s Day Party for Kids: 8 Tips for a Stress-free Event
+How to Host a Stress-Free Valentine’s Day Party for Kids: 8 Practical Tips

 Since a big part of our party was a Valentine’s Day card exchange, the kiddos created their own “mailbags” to collect cards.

 You know how kids love to play with empty boxes more than the actual stuff that came in the box?
 Well, they can also have a ball with a plain paper lunch bag.
 Instead of spending money on Valentine’s Day craft kits, I raided our pantry and art caddy for supplies that let the kids stretch their creativity.

 Ask your friends to bring supplies, too.
 One of my friends had a big bag of stickers left over from a school project that she was happy to contribute.